Fear returns to Wall Street, oil jumps on Russia sanctions - NewsBreak

 NEW YORK — (AP) — Markets quivered Monday amid worries about how high oil prices will go and how badly the global economy will get hit after the U.S. and allies upped the financial pressure on Russia for its invasion of Ukraine.
 Stocks fell, investors herded into gold in search of safety and the Russian ruble tumbled to a record low below a penny at one point.

-The S&P 500 was 0.7% lower in morning trading after Western allies moved over the weekend to block some Russian banks from a key global payments system.
+The S&P 500 was 1% lower in early trading after Western allies moved over the weekend to block some Russian banks from a key global payments system.
 The U.S. Treasury Department also announced new and powerful sanctions that could immobilize any assets of the Russian central bank in the United States or held by Americans.

 The Biden administration said Germany, France, the UK, Italy, Japan, European Union and others will join the U.S. in hitting Russia’s central bank, which said the Moscow stock exchange would remain closed Monday.

-In search of safer returns, investors plowed into U.S. government bonds, which drove the yield of the 10-year Treasury down 0.11 percentage points to 1.87%, on pace for one of its sharpest drops since the omicron coronavirus variant first rattled investors.
-Gold rose 1.6%.
+In search of safer returns, investors plowed into U.S. government bonds, which drove the yield of the 10-year Treasury down 0.10 percentage points to 1.88%, on pace for one of its sharpest drops since omicron first rattled investors.

-They’re just the latest severe swings for markets, which were relaxing in relief just on Friday, in part on thoughts that sanctions against Russia at the time weren’t as severe as they could have been.
+They’re just the latest severe swings for markets, which were relaxing in relief just on Friday, in part on thoughts that sanctions announced at the time against Russia weren’t as severe as they could have been.
 More sharp turns are likely ahead given all the uncertainty about the war.

-President Joe Biden said last week he wants to limit the pain for U.S. households at the gasoline pump, which some investors took as reluctance to go hard after Russia's oil exports.
-White House press secretary Jen Psaki echoed those comments in an interview with ABC over the weekend, saying the White House wants to minimize the effects on global markets.
-But she also said “energy sanctions are certainly on the table” still.

-The pressure on Russia isn't coming only from governments.
-London-based energy giant BP said Sunday it would dump its investment in Rosneft, a Russian energy company.
-BP has held a nearly 20% stake in Rosneft since 2013, and its shares listed in London fell 5%.

-European stocks broadly have fallen more sharply than their U.S. counterparts given how much more closely tied Europe’s economy is to Russia and Ukraine.
-Germany’s DAX dropped 1.8%, France’s CAC 40 fell 2.5% and the FTSE 100 in London lost 1.3%.
+European stocks have fallen more sharply than their U.S. counterparts given how much more closely tied Europe’s economy is to Russia and Ukraine.
+Germany’s DAX dropped 2.2%, France’s CAC 40 fell 2.8% and the FTSE 100 in London lost 1.3%.

 Markets had already been on edge before Russia’s invasion, worried about how the Federal Reserve looks certain to raise interest rates next month for the first time since 2018.
 Such a move would help rein in the highest inflation U.S. households have seen in generations, but it would also put downward pressure on all kinds of investments.
 If the Fed raises rates too high, it also risks causing a recession.